sspalding/Dementia-Prediction/README.md

 ## Reporting Results:
 Reporting the results of the analysis is essential to the data analysis process.
 It is incredibly important to provide results to the audience in a accessible format.
 A dashboard was made using Plotly Dash.
 The [dashboard](https://dementia-prediction.herokuapp.com/) shows an overview of the project, an interactive comparison of features, the ANOVA test results, and an interactive machine learning model.
 The dashboard aims to provide users with a deeper understanding of the features influence on patient outcome as well as a tool to predict the outcome of a new patient.
 Click [here](https://github.com/sspalding/Dementia-Prediction/blob/3f3d47b89e72999dbad910962c7b3988e9ae9133/app.py) to view the code behind the dashboard.

+## Build Instructions
+1. Download the dataset from [kaggle.com](https://www.kaggle.com/datasets/shashwatwork/dementia-prediction-dataset)
+2. CLone the main branch of this repository
+3. Ensure the program files and dataset are saved to the same directory
+4. Run the program files in the following order:
+    1. DataCollection and Wrangling.ipynb
+    2. Exploratory Data Analysis.ipynb
+    3. Machine Learning.ipynb
+    4. App.py

 ## References:
 The dataset is from [kaggle.com](https://www.kaggle.com/datasets/shashwatwork/dementia-prediction-dataset)